-Film and Video Editors and Camera operators make a median salary of $58,990.
-These positions are actually growing at a rate of 11% much faster than the national average.
+Film and Video Editors and Camera operators make a median salary of $62,420, according to the BLS.
+These positions are actually growing at a rate of 7% faster than the national average.
 Why are things growing?
 Because of the countless online streaming sites that are cropping up and increasing demand.
 There are jobs available all across the nation with a higher concentration in cities like New York and LA.
 If you are a patient person with an eye for detail you may be a good fit for either position.
 Of course, you will need to have the technical skills to execute this job and as a camera operator have some flexibility in your schedule.

 Media Planners help their clients to maximize their advertising budgets through the use of a wide range of media.
 They come up with creative strategies to ensure that their clients reach their targeted audience.
 Some of their responsibilities are:

 The media planner is an essential role in the bracket of communications as this person helps companies to determine which media to use and helps companies create a realistic plan for marketing.
-The median salary for media planner was $53,208 and the growth expectancies are 6% just about the same as the national average.
+According to Payscale.com, the median salary for a media planner is $55,418 and the growth expectancies are about the same as the national average.
 The media planner is an organized individual with a creative bent and also a technical person who is willing to act according to market research.

 An advertising manager is in charge of advertising staff and works with their staff and clients to establish goals and enforces the budget of various advertising projects.
 This person initiates market research to help optimize their client’s advertising budget.
 Common job duties for an advertising manager:

-Researches the market and analyzes the results of the campaign to determine effectiveness of that campaign.
+- Researches the market and analyzes the results of the campaign to determine the effectiveness of that campaign.

 If you are interested in becoming an advertising manager then chances are you are going to have to like working with people.
 This is the type of job that requires direct supervision of staff and interaction with the clients.
 If you don’t like people then maybe consider another route.
 However, if you love interacting with people, and you are analytical and creative then this can be a very rewarding and fun job.
-The median salary for this position as $138,730 annually, with a 6% job growth between 2022 and 2032.
+The BLS states the median salary for this position as $138,730 annually, with a 6% job growth between 2022 and 2032.

 Interpreters and Translators